-Although use of the endoscope and camera during sinus surgery is now the norm for the vast majority of otolaryngologists, the technology is relatively new in the broad view of how surgical technology has progressed.
-Walter Messerklinger in Graz, Austria was primarily responsible for developing and introducing the glass rod endoscopic systems that are now standard in most operating room and clinic settings in the U.S. and many parts of the world.
+Although use of the endoscope (a small, rigid telescope) and camera during sinus surgery is now the norm for the vast majority of otolaryngologists, the technology is relatively new in the broad view of how surgical technology has progressed.
+Over three decades ago, Walter Messerklinger in Graz, Austria was primarily responsible for developing and introducing the glass rod endoscopic systems that are now standard in most operating room and clinic settings in the U.S. and many parts of the world.
 It is arguable that the major advance to clinical practice that the endoscope brought was not really a major change in surgery, rather, it allowed a major change in what could be seen during surgery.
 Prior to the introduction of the endoscope, for nearly 100 years, visualization was obtained using lights and incisions.
 The incisions were sometimes hidden under the lip or in creases of the facial skin or behind the hairline.
 These techniques are referred to as external sinus surgery techniques.

-External sinus surgery techniques are rarely a primary choice by most surgeons.
+External sinus surgery techniques are rarely a primary choice anymore by most surgeons.
 However, neither are the techniques completely obsolete or contraindicated for certain situations.
 The benefit of direct visualization afforded by external approaches is supported by their longevity and in the fact that risks, complications, and alternatives are extremely well understood because of the well defined experience that surgeons have had with them.
 It is somewhat ironic that because the techniques are rarely required and rarely used, that many practitioners have relatively limited experience with how the techniques are accomplished.
 Today, external sinus surgery approaches are more frequently used as an adjunct to endoscopic techniques or when special circumstances exist such as massive facial trauma, acute infection, or rare tumors occur.

 Caldwell-Luc Approach: the Caldwell-Luc approach was the mainstay of sinus surgery from approximately 1900 until about 1990.
 It is accomplished through an incision under the upper lip at the gum line.
 Through this incision, the cheek can be retracted, the maxillary division of the trigeminal nerve can be identified and preserved, and the anterior wall of the maxillary sinus can be removed to allow full access to the maxillary sinus.
 This general approach to the anterior wall of the maxilla is still used routinely in trauma reconstructive surgery because it leaves a scar that is not visible on the skin and because it allows reconstruction plates to be placed to fix fractures.
-In sinus surgery, however, this approach is not typically required because excellent access to the maxillary sinus can be achieved through the creation of a large opening in the lateral nasal wall called a middle meatal antrostomy.
+In sinus surgery, however, this approach is not typically required because excellent access to the maxillary sinus can now be achieved through the nose, with the creation of a large opening in the lateral nasal wall called a middle meatal antrostomy.
 Creation of large antrostomies, however, is now a somewhat controversial topic amongst rhinologists.
 A competing technology to the creation of large surgical drainage openings was popularized by Ruben Setliff and is referred to as “small hole” or “small fenestra” surgery.
 Also, the development of balloon technologies to expand natural sinus drainage tracts has been recently refined which have a theoretical advantage of requiring less sinus surgical disruption to achieve improvement of chronic sinusitis symptoms.
 One of the new balloon technologies actually uses a Caldwell-Luc approach to place the balloon through a small incision in the gum under the upper lip much as described in the original operation.
 The advantage of the Caldwell-Luc approach in this setting is that it allows a more direct approach to the natural ostium of the maxillary sinus for balloon placement using endoscopic instrumentation and causes less disruption of the ethmoid sinus anatomy.

-The risks complications and alternatives of external sinus surgery are similar to the risks and complications of endoscopic sinus surgery.
-Risks include bleeding, infection, and failure or recidivism or recurrence of the problem.
+The risks, complications and alternatives of external sinus surgery are similar to the risks and complications of endoscopic sinus surgery.
+Risks include bleeding, infection, and failure or recurrence of the problem.
 Injury to the brain or eye can occur just like during endoscopic surgery.
 Specifically, cerebrospinal fluid leak, eye muscle damage, or bleeding into the eye which can cause blindness are remote possibilities.
 Diplopia or double vision may be a consequence of surgery approaching the orbit or eye socket.
 Of course, because these external approaches are accomplished via external incisions, visible scars can result.
-Also, facial numbness from transection or stretching of sensory nerves can rarely occur.
+Also, facial numbness from cutting or stretching of sensory nerves can rarely occur.
 Facial asymmetry may result from some of these approaches but is unusual and depends to a great degree on the extent of the required surgery.
-Specific to the Caldwell-Luc is the low risk of creating an opening between the mouth and sinus called an oral-antral fistula which could require revision surgery, or possibly damage to a tooth.
+Specific to the Caldwell-Luc is the low risk of creating a persistent opening between the mouth and sinus called an oral-antral fistula which could require revision surgery, or possibly damage to a tooth.
 Benefits pertain to the specific conditions for which the surgery is being planned.

-Follow-up visits for these procedures are similar to follow-up for most sinus surgery except often for frontal sinus osteoplastic flap surgery and for external ethmoidectomy surgery, overnight or several nights of hospitalization would be recommended.
+Follow-up visits for these procedures are similar to follow-up for most sinus surgery except often for frontal sinus osteoplastic flap surgery and for external ethmoidectomy surgery, overnight or several nights of hospitalization may be recommended.
 Typically, any sutures that require removal would be removed at about 7 to 10 days.
 The acute phase of recovery is usually complete after 3-4 weeks, and long term follow-up over months to years would depend on the specific reason for the surgery.
 Surgery for tumors would usually require more extensive follow-up than surgery for the consequences of a one time acute bacterial infection that had resolved after treatment.

 External operations are currently a mainstay of trauma reconstruction.
 They are a reasonable option in surgery for complications of acute bacterial sinusitis, severe arterial nose bleeds, and some types of tumor surgery.